-Cinemas and theaters are open.
+Cinemas, theaters and discos are open.
 Churches and museums are open.
-Discos are closed.

 Masks are required in taxis.
 The front seat must remain free and 2 passengers may sit in very row.
 This means that in normal vehicles only two passengers are allowed to travel, in Vans correspondingly more.

 Bars and restaurants are allowed to serve guests both indoors and outdoors.
 The Green Pass is only required indoor.
 Inside, only 4 people are allowed to sit at a table.
 Many restaurants also offer take away and late night deliveries.

 Only a limited number of customers can be in a store at the same time.
 When this number is reached, you have to wait until another costumer leaves the store.